TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-06-14-doctrine-annotations-and-attributes-living-together-in-peace.md

 <br>

-Try both options and you'll soon see that **they both smell**:
+Try both options, and you'll soon see that **they both smell**:

-* First is nice and clean, but gives you extra work with duplicated classes ❌
+* First is nice and clean but gives you extra work with duplicated classes ❌
-* Second is headache to write and read.
-A that's only 1 value, imagine there are 2 or 3 values ❌
+* Second is a headache to write and read.
+A that's only one value, imagine there are 2 or 3 values ❌

-Hm, what can we do now?
+Hmm, what can we do now?

 <br>